 If you are familiar with remarketing or retargeting from your own business than you will be aware that you can create an entire list of audiences based on people who have previously visited your own website or you can target audiences who have just visited a specific URL.
 Custom Intent follows a similar principle.

-With Custom Affinity you would be targeting people who have visited pages like those rather than specifically those, so much broader.
+With Custom Affinity you would be targeting an audience who have visited pages similar to those pages rather than specifically those pages, so much broader.
 With Custom Affinity you will have much less control about which web pages these people have visited.
 Google won’t inform you of this but it will work it out itself and include those people on this audience list.

 (3:35) You could argue that an In-Market Audience is Google’s own automatically created Custom Intent Audience.
 So with this, Mark compares it to someone who is looking to buy furniture.
 A user may end up within the In-Market Audience for furniture sellers if they are actively searching for furniture for sale.
 Google will automatically recognise this interest and apply them to this category.
 Bear in mind that Google will be using their search history and URL’s visited to support and better place them within the right audience group.

 As with Custom Intent, a user is demonstrating intent through their search and/or browsing behaviour.

 It’s important to remember a customer can end up both in this In-Market Audience as well as your Custom Affinity Audience if you were to set up this Affinity Audience with 5 or 6 furniture related URLs or keywords.
 On top of this it’s also possible that they could end up in your Custom Intent Audience however for this to happen as well they would have had to specifically searched for the keywords and/or URLs you have listed.